 “Configuration verification and configuration audits ensure the composition of a project’s configuration items is correct and that corresponding changes are registered, assessed, approved, tracked, and correctly implemented.
 This ensures the functional requirements defined in the configuration documentation have been met.” – PMBOK® Guide, Sixth Edition

 Configuration Management’s task is to ensure the accuracy of the data presented in the PPM.
 All working configuration items must match what is specified in the PPM database, and the support documentation must accurately describe all configuration items.
-To meet these requirements, it is important to draw up and approve a test plan containing the answers to the following questions:
+To meet these requirements, it is essential to draw up and approve a test plan containing the answers to the following questions:

 - Are there special inspection tools?